UlyssesZh/UlyssesZh.github.io/_posts/2022-11-12-rigid-energy-momentum.md

 title: Kinetic energy, momentum, and angular momentum of rigid bodies
 date: 2022-11-12 19:29:40 -0800
 categories:
   - physics
 tags:
   - rigid body
   - linear algebra
   - classical mechanics
   - from zhihu
 layout: post
+excerpt: >
-excerpt: 'In this article, we will find that the inertia matrix naturally appears when we calculate the kinetic energy $T$ or the angular momentum $\mathbf M$ of a rigid body.
+  In this article, we will find that the inertia matrix naturally appears when we calculate the kinetic energy $T$ or the angular momentum $\mathbf M$ of a rigid body.
   Then, we introduce the concept of principal inertia $\mathbf J_{\mathrm{pri}}$.
-We also study how the inertia matrix changes under translations and rotations and how those transformations may lead to conclusions that can help us simplify the calculation of inertia matrices.'
+  We also study how the inertia matrix changes under translations and rotations and how those transformations may lead to conclusions that can help us simplify the calculation of inertia matrices.
 ---

 *This article is translated from a